Project: Community club room(s)

 Site: Bowden development, South Australia

-Focuses: Context, community, technology, sustainability
+Foci: Context, community, technology, sustainability

 Description: The following design is set in the year 2033 in the midst of the 4th industrial revolution which is expected to see a merging of the physical, digital and biological spheres.
 Heavily inspired by the original Bauhaus movement and the concept of ‘Gesamtkunstwerk’ or the ‘total work of art’, the community clubrooms provide flexible and adaptable spaces enhanced by wearable augmented reality technology, allowing them to come to life and cater to a broad range of community interests within a single environment.